ga-zelle/APS-what-if/README.md

-This branch is still under development.
-The new software is fairly stable but the documentation is still in flux.
+This branch is close to final status.
+The new software is fairly stable but the documentation is not yet updated.
 Major updates:
-- early support for AAPS 3.3-dev
+- support for AAPS 3.3 versions
 - include the AAPS 3.2.0.4 capabilities
 - include the autoISF3.0.1 capabilities
+- include recent big fixes from AutoISF version 3.0.3

-This branch is not yet fully tested and may contain bugs.
+This branch is nit yet fully tested and may contain bugs.
 In such cases please contact ga-zelle.

 See also the change.log